microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Creating-a-pipeline.md

 A `CustomDataSource` is required in order to expose your data, whether you are using a DPP or not.
-The `CustomDataSource` is used as the entry point for creating `CustomDataProcessor`s for processing your data.
+The `CustomDataSource` is used as the entry point for creating the `CustomDataProcessor` that processes your data.
 Please see [here](/Creating-a-simple-sdk-plugin) for more on `CustomDataSource`s.

 The source parser implements the actual logic of parsing the raw data